TMJ Treatment in Omaha

 At Legacy Dental, we have a variety of treatment options available for our patients who suffer from TMJD.
-Dr. Semerad provides a complete evaluation of the jaw and mouth to determine the best treatment options for each individual patient.
+Dr. Semerad and Dr. Larsen provide a complete evaluation of the jaw and mouth to determine the best treatment options for each individual patient.
 You don’t need to keep suffering with headaches and jaw pain!

 What Causes TMJD?
 Signs of TMJD.

 Many things can contribute to the development of TMJD.
 Stress can be a factor, as well as anything that can cause tension in the jaw and surrounding muscle groups.

 A few common causes can be:

 - Grinding teeth or clenching your jaw (also referred to as bruxism)

 - Injury to the neck or jaw from a trauma such as an auto accident.

 What Is TMJD?

 The Temporomandibular Joints are located on both sides of the face, just in front of the ears.
 These joints allow the lower jaw (mandible) to move in relation to the upper jaw (maxilla.)
 These joints are stabilized by muscles and other soft tissues.
 There is a disc, or cushion, which lies in the space between the lower and upper jaw.

 - Ear aches, ear infections and or hearing problems